grid-x/api-spec-to-discourse-action/README.md

 [Discourse](https://discourse.org/)
 [theme component](https://github.com/wwerner/discourse-rapidoc-theme-component)
 to render [OpenAPI specifications](https://swagger.io/specification/) in forum posts.
-This repository provides a GitHub action to upload the specification file and update a given topic with the newly uploaded file.
+This repository provides a GitHub Action to upload the specification file and update a given topic with the newly uploaded file.

 ## Prerequisites / Inputs